sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 The Sage and cluster algebra workshop will be hold at the University of Hannover, Germany, February 8-10 2012.

+If you want to add anything to this page (including your name in the participants list), use the temporary login ClustersDaysHannover and clustershannover2012.

 Requirements
 ------------